Unidata/awips2/docs/edex/distributed-computing.md

 Note the line **`-A INPUT -s 10.0.0.7 -j EDEX`** as well as the following **`-A EDEX ...`** rules for ports 5432 (PostgreSQL) and 5672 (PyPIES/HDF5).

 !!!
-Note "The three ports left open to all connections (5672,9581,9582) in addition to default port 22 are for outside CAVE client connections"
+Note "The two ports left open to all connections (9581,9582) in addition to default port 22 are for outside CAVE client connections"

 ### 3. Database Config